Title and statement of responsibility area

 Name of creator

 Libby Simon (nee Klein) was born on 21 December 1934 in Winnipeg.
-The youngest of five children and the only girl, she grew up in the North End of Winnipeg in a multi-racial, multicultural and multi-ethnic community of immigrants.
+The youngest of five children and the only girl, she grew up in the North End of Winnipeg.
 Her parents had arrived in Canada from Poland in 1928.
 She married Harold Simon in 1956, and together, they raised one daughter.

 She received a Bachelor of Arts degree majoring in Psychology, a Pre-Master’s degree in Educational Psychology and a Masters degree in Social Work from the University of Manitoba.
 She was on the Dean's Honour List in both years of the Master's Program in 1970-1971 and received the Solomon Grand Prize in a tie for the highest standing in her final year in Social Casework (Fall Convocation 1970).